speakeasy-api/openapi-directory/SDKs/keycloak.local/1/go/README.md

 * `PostRealmPartialExport` - Partial export of existing realm into a JSON file.
 * `PostRealmPartialImport` - Partial import from a JSON file to an existing realm.
 * `PostRealmPushRevocation` - Push the realm’s revocation policy to any client that has an admin url associated with it.
-* `PostRealmTestLdapConnection` - Test LDAP connection
+* `PostRealmTestLDAPConnection` - Test LDAP connection
 * `PostRealmTestSMTPConnection`
 * `PutRealm` - Update the top-level information of the realm   Any user, roles or client information in the representation  will be ignored.
 * `PutRealmDefaultDefaultClientScopesClientScopeID`